ignat-z/cascade/README.md

 ```

 ## Components replaceability
 There is a lot of DI in this gem, so, you can replace each component of the parser.
-Let's assume you want to parse JSON files instead of CSV, ok!
+Let's assume you want to parse JSON files instead of CSV and save this to ActiveRecord model, ok!
 Writing new data provider:
 ```ruby
 class ParserJSON